 What is an electric vehicle?

 Electric vehicles use electric motors to drive their wheels.
 They derive some or all of their power from large, rechargeable batteries.
-The distance an EV can drive between is known as its range.
+The distance an EV can drive on a full charge is known as its 'range'.

 Different categories of electric vehicles include:

 - All-electric EVs, where the battery is the only power source.

 - Plug-in hybrids (PHEVs) can switch between running on electricity or fossil fuels.
 They typically have a smaller battery, and therefore a lower battery powered range of between 10-40 miles (15-60 km).
 However, their maximum range is equivalent to a petrol car.
 Both plug-in hybrid and all-electric EVs are recharged by plugging them in to the electricity grid.

 - Hybrids (HEVs) which do not plug in, such as the Toyota Prius, have a much smaller battery which is recharged while driving.
 HEVs can drive in electric mode for a few miles.

 - Fuel Cell Vehicles generate their own electricity on-board from a fuel such as hydrogen, and do not need to plug in to the electricity grid to recharge.
 Re-fuelling is similar to a petrol powered car.

 Although the upfront cost of buying or leasing an EV is often more than their petrol or diesel counterparts, taking into account their whole life costs, EVs often work out cheaper.
 For example, EVs typically cost £5-6 to charge for a range of 100 miles, whilst an equivalent petrol or diesel car costs £15-£18 to drive 100 miles.